 The supplement industry is 90% snake oil.
 Here is what has actual evidence behind it:

+Omega-3 Fatty Acids (Fish Oil).
 Reduces inflammation, helps coat quality, supports brain health.
 Good for joints, good for skin, good for cognition.
 Dosage matters โ look for EPA and DHA content, not just "1000mg fish oil."
-A 25kg dog needs about 1000mg combined EPA+DHA daily.

-Homeopathy.
+What Does NOT Work: Homeopathy.
 Crystal healing.
 Essential oils (some are toxic to dogs).
 Random "miracle" supplements with no ingredient list.
 If it sounds too good to be true, it is.
 Save your money for actual vet care.

 Behavior Changes: When to Worry